On this page:

 Executive Summary

-Type 1 SPD Protection Device Ratings
+Type 1 and Type 1+2 Combined SPD Protection Ratings

-Type 1 SPDs, which handle direct lightning strikes with 10/350μs waveforms, require robust coordination with their protective devices [4] [5].
+Type 1 SPDs, which handle direct lightning strikes with 10/350μs waveforms, require coordination with their protective devices [4] [5].
 The following table provides practical default ratings:

 Key Considerations for Type 1 SPDs